goncalopalaio/toys/README.md

 # toys

-These are not production programs nor its production code.
+These are not production programs.
+This is not production code.

 Made entirely for fun.